MicrosoftDocs/azure-dev-docs/articles/java/ee/liberty-on-aro.md

 - A Red Hat account with complete profile.
 If you don't have one, you can sign up for a free developer subscription through the [Red Hat Developer Subscription for Individuals](https://developers.redhat.com/register).

-- Use [Azure Cloud Shell](/azure/cloud-shell/quickstart) using the Bash environment; make sure the Azure CLI version is 2.43.0 or above.
+- Use [Azure Cloud Shell](/azure/cloud-shell/quickstart) using the Bash environment; make sure the Azure CLI version is 2.43.0 or higher.

   [![Launch Cloud Shell in a new window](../../includes/media/hdi-launch-cloud-shell.png)](https://shell.azure.com)